oandrevictor/ceenema/README.md

 # README

-This is an Movielist Web App.
+This is a Movielist Web App.
+Use of IMDB API to fetch movie data.
 Avaliable @ http://ceenema.herokuapp.com/

 Dependencies: